Minutes

 OPEN BOARD MEETING

-Attendees: Cathie Lucarelli (Pres); Trustees: Sue DeLancey ,Craig Hartman, Bob Osicka,Greg Rippberger; Tom Bender (Treas);Terry Dillehay(Sec).
+Attendees: Cathie Lucarelli (Pres); Cas DiScipio ( Vice-Pres); Trustees:, Sue DeLancey ,Craig Hartman, Greg Rippberger; Tom Bender (Treas);Terry Dillehay(Sec).

-Pledge of Allegiance: Cathie led the association in the Pledge of Allegiance at 7:00PM
+Pledge of Allegiance: Cathie led the association in the Pledge of Allegiance

-Call Meeting to Order: Cathie called the meeting to order at 7:10 PM and introduced the Board members.
+Call Meeting to Order: Cathie called the meeting to order at 7:37 PM and introduced the Board members.

 Minutes: Cathie reported that minutes of the prior Open Board Meeting were approved at a previous Board Work Session and are available on the website and in the binder at the Clubhouse.

-Treasurer’s Report: Tom Bender reviewed the Treasurer’s Report as of 05/15/2023 (See attached).
+Treasurer’s Report: Tom Bender reviewed the Treasurer’s Report as of 05/13/2024 (See attached).

-Liaison Committee Reports
+Liaison Committee Reports:

 Architectural Review and Painting (ARC): see attached report